kribblo/node-ffmpeg-installer/README.md

 Installs a binary of `ffmpeg` for the current platform and provides a path and version.
 Supports Linux, Windows and Mac OS/X.

 A combination of package.json fields `optionalDependencies`, `cpu`, and `os` let's the installer only download the binary for the current platform.
+See also "Warnings during install", below.

 ## Install